hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/medialive_channel.html.markdown

 ### Audio Selectors

 * `name` - (Required) The name of the audio selector.
+* `selectorSettings` - (Optional) The audio selector settings.
+See [Audio Selector Settings](#audio-selector-settings) for more details.

+### Audio Selector Settings

+* `audioHlsRenditionSelection` - (Optional) Audio HLS Rendition Selection.
+See [Audio HLS Rendition Selection](#audio-hls-rendition-selection) for more details.
+* `audioLanguageSelection` - (Optional) Audio Language Selection.
+See [Audio Language Selection](#audio-language-selection) for more details.
+* `audioPidSelection` - (Optional) Audio Pid Selection.
+See [Audio PID Selection](#audio-pid-selection) for more details.
+* `audioTrackSelection` - (Optional) Audio Track Selection.
+See [Audio Track Selection](#audio-track-selection) for more details.

+### Audio HLS Rendition Selection

+* `groupId` - (Required) Specifies the GROUP-ID in the #EXT-X-MEDIA tag of the target HLS audio rendition.
+* `name` - (Required) Specifies the NAME in the #EXT-X-MEDIA tag of the target HLS audio rendition.

+### Audio Language Selection

+* `languageCode` - (Required) Selects a specific three-letter language code from within an audio source.
+* `languageSelectionPolicy` - (Optional) When set to “strict”, the transport stream demux strictly identifies audio streams by their language descriptor.
+If a PMT update occurs such that an audio stream matching the initially selected language is no longer present then mute will be encoded until the language returns.
+If “loose”, then on a PMT update the demux will choose another audio stream in the program with the same stream type if it can’t find one with the same language.

+### Audio PID Selection

+* `pid` - (Required) Selects a specific PID from within a source.

+### Audio Track Selection

+* `tracks` - (Required) Selects one or more unique audio tracks from within a source.
+See [Audio Tracks](#audio-tracks) for more details.
+* `dolbyEDecode` - (Optional) Configure decoding options for Dolby E streams - these should be Dolby E frames carried in PCM streams tagged with SMPTE-337.
+See [Dolby E Decode](#dolby-e-decode) for more details.

+### Audio Tracks

+* `track` - (Required) 1-based integer value that maps to a specific audio track.

+### Dolby E Decode

+* `programSelection` - (Required) Applies only to Dolby E. Enter the program ID (according to the metadata in the audio) of the Dolby E program to extract from the specified track.
+One program extracted per audio selector.
+To select multiple programs, create multiple selectors with the same Track and different Program numbers.
+“All channels” means to ignore the program IDs and include all the channels in this selector; useful if metadata is known to be incorrect.

 ### Caption Selectors

 * `name` - (Optional) The name of the caption selector.
 * `languageCode` - (Optional) When specified this field indicates the three letter language code of the caption track to extract from the source.
+* `selectorSettings` - (Optional) Caption selector settings.
+See [Caption Selector Settings](#caption-selector-settings) for more details.

+### Caption Selector Settings

+* `ancillarySourceSettings` - (Optional) Ancillary Source Settings.
+See [Ancillary Source Settings](#ancillary-source-settings) for more details.
+* `aribSourceSettings` - (Optional) Arib Source Settings.
+* `dvbSubSourceSettings` - (Optional) DVB Sub Source Settings.
+See [DVB Sub Source Settings](#dvb-sub-source-settings) for more details.
+* `embeddedSourceSettings` - (Optional) Embedded Source Settings.
+See [Embedded Source Settings](#embedded-source-settings) for more details.
+* `scte20SourceSettings` - (Optional) SCTE20 Source Settings.
+See [SCTE 20 Source Settings](#scte-20-source-settings) for more details.
+* `scte27SourceSettings` - (Optional) SCTE27 Source Settings.
+See [SCTE 27 Source Settings](#scte-27-source-settings) for more details.
+* `teletextSourceSettings` - (Optional) Teletext Source Settings.
+See [Teletext Source Settings](#teletext-source-settings) for more details.

+### Ancillary Source Settings

+* `sourceAncillaryChannelNumber` - (Optional) Specifies the number (1 to 4) of the captions channel you want to extract from the ancillary captions.
+If you plan to convert the ancillary captions to another format, complete this field.
+If you plan to choose Embedded as the captions destination in the output (to pass through all the channels in the ancillary captions), leave this field blank because MediaLive ignores the field.

+### DVB Sub Source Settings

+* `ocrLanguage` - (Optional) If you will configure a WebVTT caption description that references this caption selector, use this field to provide the language to consider when translating the image-based source to text.
+* `pid` - (Optional) When using DVB-Sub with Burn-In or SMPTE-TT, use this PID for the source content.
+Unused for DVB-Sub passthrough.
+All DVB-Sub content is passed through, regardless of selectors.

+### Embedded Source Settings

+* `convert608To708` - (Optional) If upconvert, 608 data is both passed through via the “608 compatibility bytes” fields of the 708 wrapper as well as translated into 708.
+708 data present in the source content will be discarded.
+* `scte20Detection` - (Optional) Set to “auto” to handle streams with intermittent and/or non-aligned SCTE-20 and Embedded captions.
+* `source608ChannelNumber` - (Optional) Specifies the 608/708 channel number within the video track from which to extract captions.
+Unused for passthrough.

+### SCTE 20 Source Settings

+* `convert608To708` – (Optional) If upconvert, 608 data is both passed through via the “608 compatibility bytes” fields of the 708 wrapper as well as translated into 708.
+708 data present in the source content will be discarded.
+* `source608ChannelNumber` - (Optional) Specifies the 608/708 channel number within the video track from which to extract captions.
+Unused for passthrough.

+### SCTE 20 Source Settings

+* `ocrLanguage` - (Optional) If you will configure a WebVTT caption description that references this caption selector, use this field to provide the language to consider when translating the image-based source to text.
+* `pid` - (Optional) The pid field is used in conjunction with the caption selector languageCode field as follows: - Specify PID and Language: Extracts captions from that PID; the language is “informational”. - Specify PID and omit Language: Extracts the specified PID. - Omit PID and specify Language: Extracts the specified language, whichever PID that happens to be. - Omit PID and omit Language: Valid only if source is DVB-Sub that is being passed through; all languages will be passed through.

+### SCTE 27 Source Settings

+* `ocrLanguage` - (Optional) If you will configure a WebVTT caption description that references this caption selector, use this field to provide the language to consider when translating the image-based source to text.
+* `pid` - (Optional) The pid field is used in conjunction with the caption selector languageCode field as follows: - Specify PID and Language: Extracts captions from that PID; the language is "informational". - Specify PID and omit Language: Extracts the specified PID. - Omit PID and specify Language: Extracts the specified language, whichever PID that happens to be. - Omit PID and omit Language: Valid only if source is DVB-Sub that is being passed through; all languages will be passed through.

+### Teletext Source Settings

+* `outputRectangle` - (Optional) Optionally defines a region where TTML style captions will be displayed.
+See [Caption Rectangle](#caption-rectangle) for more details.
+* `pageNumber` - (Optional) Specifies the teletext page number within the data stream from which to extract captions.
+Range of 0x100 (256) to 0x8FF (2303).
+Unused for passthrough.
+Should be specified as a hexadecimal string with no “0x” prefix.

+### Caption Rectangle

+* `height` - (Required) See the description in left\_offset.
+For height, specify the entire height of the rectangle as a percentage of the underlying frame height.
+For example, "80" means the rectangle height is 80% of the underlying frame height.
+The top\_offset and rectangle\_height must add up to 100% or less.
+This field corresponds to tts:extent - Y in the TTML standard.
+* `leftOffset` - (Required) Applies only if you plan to convert these source captions to EBU-TT-D or TTML in an output.
+(Make sure to leave the default if you don’t have either of these formats in the output.)
+You can define a display rectangle for the captions that is smaller than the underlying video frame.
+You define the rectangle by specifying the position of the left edge, top edge, bottom edge, and right edge of the rectangle, all within the underlying video frame.
+The units for the measurements are percentages.
+If you specify a value for one of these fields, you must specify a value for all of them.
+For leftOffset, specify the position of the left edge of the rectangle, as a percentage of the underlying frame width, and relative to the left edge of the frame.
+For example, "10" means the measurement is 10% of the underlying frame width.
+The rectangle left edge starts at that position from the left edge of the frame.
+This field corresponds to tts:origin - X in the TTML standard.
+* `topOffset` - (Required) See the description in left\_offset.
+For top\_offset, specify the position of the top edge of the rectangle, as a percentage of the underlying frame height, and relative to the top edge of the frame.
+For example, "10" means the measurement is 10% of the underlying frame height.
+The rectangle top edge starts at that position from the top edge of the frame.
+This field corresponds to tts:origin - Y in the TTML standard.
+* `width` - (Required) See the description in left\_offset.
+For width, specify the entire width of the rectangle as a percentage of the underlying frame width.
+For example, "80" means the rectangle width is 80% of the underlying frame width.
+The left\_offset and rectangle\_width must add up to 100% or less.
+This field corresponds to tts:extent - X in the TTML standard.

 ### Network Input Settings